All Episodes

 So he must also know.

-He must also know a lot of them are a danger.
+Yeah, but a lot of them are a danger.

 Oh, 100%.

-This is this is his go-to line.
+This is his go-to line.

-Connor's great on Nelson actually.
+Connor's great on Nelson, actually.

-Yeah, yeah, for Connor's good on Nelson.
+Yeah, yeah, I forgot he's good on Nelson.

-Connor's guns for internet.
+Connor goes for internet.

 Remember, foreign nationals are people of foreign ancestry who just haven't been given a passport yet.

-9.3% of the population.
+That's despite being, what, 9.3% of the population.

 But no, instead, they more than double that.

-Yeah, Connor just says that's evil.
+Connor just says that's evil.

-What is what Fraser Nelson's doing is evil.
+What Fraser Nelson's doing is evil.

 I mean, he's right.